kleidinc/master-neovim-tmux/src/intro/README.md

 Neovim, Tmux, and Lazygit terminal development environment.
 There are thousands of mixed-quality videos, and so called-tutorials, but the absolute majority won't give you a complete setup.

-Read documentation.
+Read the documentation.

-Read source-code of open source projects.
+Read the source-code of open source projects.

-## Use AI wisely or better even, don't
+## Use AI wisely, or even better, don't use it.

 First of all, AI is just machine learning from other people's code.
 So called AI can not assertain the true quality of other people's code it is 'learning' from.